cyberplanner/booking_manager/README.md

 ```

 ## Testing :
-* You can run the test suite from the root directory@
+* You can run the test suite from the root directory:
 ```
 $ rspec
 ```